 - Buying an investment property.
 You could use some of your equity as a down payment to purchase an investment property, which could be used to host Airbnb guests or rent to long-term tenants, building a passive income stream.

-- Consolidating high-interest-rate debt.
-Getting rid of balances on high-interest credit cards or loans could be a good reason to tap your equity.
+- Consolidating high interest rate debt.
+Getting rid of balances on high interest credit cards or loans could be a good reason to tap your equity.
 The interest rate you receive on a home equity loan might be significantly lower than many other financial products.

 - Paying for higher education.
-As college tuition costs continue to soar, families are likely looking for ways to cover those expenses outside of borrowing student loans.
+As college tuition costs continue to soar, many families are looking for ways to cover those expenses outside of borrowing student loans.
 A home equity loan is one avenue to pursue.

 If you’re thinking about leveraging your home equity to finance your dream vacation, expensive wedding or luxury car, then you probably should save more aggressively instead to make those things happen.
 Don’t forget that if you’re not disciplined about how you use and repay your home equity loan and you run into financial trouble, you risk losing your home to foreclosure if you fall behind on payments.